Closed consultations

 We asked

-In April – June 2023, we called for evidence to support our work on three pieces of advice, all related to Aotearoa New Zealand's options for contributing to the global effort under the Paris Agreement to limit global average temperature increase to 1.5°C above preindustrial levels.
+We called for evidence to support our work on three pieces of advice, all related to Aotearoa New Zealand's options for contributing to the global effort under the Paris Agreement to limit global average temperature increase to 1.5°C above preindustrial levels.

 You said